Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: RHELT and RET between chiral particles

+Eq.(\ref{wwfr}) for the transfer of energy, ${\cal W}^{DA}$, as well as ${\cal K} ^{(1)}$, reduce to those well-known of conventional FRET with orientation factor $\kappa^2$ when only linear electric dipole moments ${\bf p}_D$ and ${\bf p}_A$ are excited in D and A, respectively.
+Obviously in this case there is no transfer of helicity, and Eq. (\ref{whfr}) yields ${\cal W}_{\hel}^{DA}=0$.

+However, Eqs. (\ref{whfr}) and (\ref{wwfr}) involve a rich variety of configurations and associated physical phenomena.
+This is seen on comparing, for instance, the full Eqs. (\ref{whfr}) and (\ref{wwfr}) with their form in the particular case in which only D were magnetoelectric and A were not bi-isotropic, so that only the dipole moments ${\bf p}_D$, ${\bf m}_D$ and ${\bf p}_A$ would be excited.
+Then (\ref{wwfr}) would resemble that of FRET with {\it circularly polarized donor emission}, while (\ref{whfr}) shows that in this case there would also exist a helicity transfer proportional to $-{\epsilon}^{-1} \mbox{Re} [\alpha_{e}^{A} p_{D} m_{D}^{*} {\cal K} ^{(1)}_{\cal H}]$.

-If only the electric dipole of moment ${\bf p}_A$ is excited in A, the transfer of energy, as well as ${\cal K} ^{(1)}$, reduce to those well-known ${\cal W}^{DA}$, and orientation factor ${\kappa}^2$, of standard FRET.
-Nevertheless, under that condition the transfer of helicity depends on $\Im [\alpha_{e}^{A}]$ and $\Re [\alpha_{e}^{A}]$, and requires the excitation of both an electric and a magnetic dipole in D, [cf. first term of (\ref{whfr})].
-As seen, when both A and D are bi-isotropic, ${\cal W}_{\hel}^{DA}$ and ${\cal W}^{DA}$ contain additional information via the magnetic and the cross-electric-magnetic polarizabilities of A, which appear linked with the factors $|p_{D}|^2$, $| m_{D}|^2$, $ p_{D}^{*} m_{D}$ and $ p_{D} m_{D}^{*}$ in a complementary way in (\ref{whfr}) and (\ref{wwfr}).
-Notice also that those terms with cross-polarizabilities of A are discriminatory according to the handedness of A; (in fact all terms of (\ref{whfr}) and (\ref{wwfr}) are discriminatory with the handedness of D which influences the values of $p_D$ and $m_D$).
+When both A and D are bi-isotropic, ${\cal W}_{\hel}^{DA}$ and ${\cal W}^{DA}$ contain additional information via the magnetic and the cross electric-magnetic polarizabilities of A, which appear linked with the factors $|p_{D}|^2$, $| m_{D}|^2$, and those of electric-magnetic dipole interference: $ p_{D}^{*} m_{D}$ and $ p_{D} m_{D}^{*}$, in a reciprocal way in (\ref{whfr}) and (\ref{wwfr}).
+Notice also that {\it the terms of (\ref{whfr}) and (\ref{wwfr}) are discriminatory as they depend on the chirality handedness of both D and A}, namely, on the sign of the cross electric-magnetic polarizabilities of D and A.